-The Blanket Mine, in Zimbabwe, which the Company indirectly owns 49% of through its ownership of 49% of the shares of Blanket Mine (1983) (Private) Limited.
-It is a fully equipped mine with all of the necessary plant and equipment to conduct mining operations and the production of gold from the ore mined from the Mine.
+The Company indirectly owns 49% of the shares of Blanket Mine.
+It is a fully equipped mine with all of the necessary plant and equipment to conduct mining operations and the production of gold from the ore mined from the mine.

-For a detailed breakdown of the property, plant and equipment refer to note 12 of the Consolidated Financial Statements.
-The property, plant and equipment of the Group is predominantly held in Zimbabwe and has no encumbrances thereon.
-As described in item 4B, the implementation of the Revised Investment Plan is expected to increase the Property, plant and equipment of the Group.
-The Revised Investment Plan is expected to be funded with existing cash and overdraft facilities as well as cash generated from operating activities.
+For a detailed breakdown of the property, plant and equipment and encumbrances thereon refer to note 13 of the Consolidated Financial Statements.
+The property, plant and equipment of Caledonia is predominantly held in Zimbabwe.
+The implementation of the Investment Plan is expected to increase the property, plant and equipment of Caledonia.
+The Investment Plan is expected to be funded with existing cash, a term loan and an overdraft facility as well as cash generated from operating activities.
 The project is expected to be completed in 2021.